SXSW London Mobile App

 Create a white-labeled platform adaptable to different event brands while ensuring scalability for events with thousands of concurrent users.

-This was the inaugural launch of SXSW London, presenting both an opportunity and a challenge.
-Having no prior knowledge of the SXSW ecosystem, I needed to quickly understand what makes these events unique and valuable to attendees.
+This was SXSW London's first year, and I had no prior knowledge of the SXSW ecosystem.
+Before designing anything, I needed to deeply understand what makes these events unique and valuable to attendees.

 Competitive Analysis

-Mapped feature sets across SXSW Austin and Sydney apps to
+Mapped feature sets across different event apps to identify core functionality

 Primary Research

-Created detailed user personas based on behavioral patterns
+Created a hypothetical user personas based on behavioral patterns and motivations

 Key Insights